hamuro80/deepstomp/README.md

 	this distrbution that has a limiting license that prevent anyone to use it in non open-source project/product by contacting me at my email: hamuro at vidisonic dot com.
-- Our Deepstomp's hardware design (Deepstomp's main board circuit) can be used in any commercial or open-source product, with or without modification.
+- The Deepstomp's hardware design (Deepstomp's main board circuit) can be used in any commercial or open-source product, with or without modification.
-	As long as it can run the standadrd open-source software distributed in this software package then you can claim it as a Deepstomp hardware, so there would be no "original" or "clone" product can be claimed.
+	Everyone is allowed to produce Deepstomp hardware, and as long as it can run the standadrd open-source software distributed in this software package then it can be claimed as an "original" Deepstomp hardware.

 HARDWARE FEATURES
 - Pluggable Blue-Pill-Compatible CPU/Core board: ARM Cortex M3,